 Dover Court International School – Reggio-inspired early years

-Dover Court’s play-based preschool curriculum follows a Reggio-inspired approach to teaching and learning.
-This is underpinned by the UK Framework for the Early Years Foundation Stage, which supports personal, social and emotional development, communication and language, physical development, literacy, maths, understanding of the world and expressive arts and design.
-The preschool curriculum also includes the Read, Write, Inc scheme and White Rose Maths.
+The Early Years curriculum at Dover Court International School (DCIS) follows a Reggio-inspired and child-initiated approach to teaching and learning.
+Underpinned by the English Framework for the Early Years Foundation Stage (EYFS), it sets the standards for the learning, development, and care of young children.
+The DCIS Early Years curriculum focuses on personal, social and emotional development, communication and language, physical development, literacy, maths, understanding of the world and expressive arts and design.

 301 Dover Road